SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    <#expression or type#>.self

+On either a type or an instance of a type, the value of the self expression has the same type as the expression or type before the period.

 On a type, ``self`` evaluates to the type itself.
 It is used to refer to a type by name, for example, to pass it as an argument to a function.

+..
+TODO: An example might be helpful.

 On an instance of a type, ``self`` evaluates to the instance of the type.